Coach: Southwest agent asked for proof biracial son was hers

-LOS ANGELES (AP) — Southwest has apologized to the Cal women’s basketball coach Lindsay Gottlieb (GOT’-leeb) after she claimed an airline employee stopped her from boarding because the worker didn’t believe her 1-year-old biracial son was hers.
+LOS ANGELES (AP) — Southwest Airlines apologized Tuesday to the Cal women’s basketball coach Lindsay Gottlieb after she claimed an airline employee stopped her from boarding because the worker didn’t believe her 1-year-old biracial son was hers.

+A desk agent questioned Gottlieb ahead of a flight from Denver to Oakland Sunday, saying she “had to ‘prove’ that he was my son, despite having his passport,” Gottlieb said in a series of tweets.

-Gottlieb tweeted that a desk agent wouldn’t let her on a flight from Denver to Oakland Sunday because her son had a different last name.
-However, the coach from the University of California, Berkeley said she believed it was “because he has a different skin color.”
-Gottlieb was traveling with her fiance, Patrick Martin, the boy’s father, who is black.
+“She said because we have different last name.
+My guess is because he has a different skin color,” Gottlieb tweeted Monday.
+The head coach from the University of California, Berkeley was traveling with her fiance, Patrick Martin, the boy’s father, who is black.

 Airlines aren’t required to match the last name of a child and guardian for domestic flights.